-6.5-magnitude earthquake hits Crete
+6.0-magnitude earthquake hits Crete

-Crete earthquake: 6.5-magnitude tremor hits Greek island, says EMSC
+Crete earthquake: 6.0-magnitude tremor hits Greek island, says EMSC

-A strong earthquake struck the Greek island of Crete at 9.17am, according to the European Mediterranean Seismological Centre (EMSC) and the Athens Geodynamic Institute (AGI).
-The EMSC initially reported that the quake had a magnitude of 6.5, adjusting the magnitude to 6.0 shortly thereafter, but the The AGI reported that the preliminary magnitude to be 5.8.
+A 6.0 magnitude earthquake struck the Greek island of Crete at 9.17am, according to the European Mediterranean Seismological Centre (EMSC) and United States Geological Survey (USGS).
+The EMSC initially reported that the quake had a magnitude of 6.5, adjusting the magnitude to 6.0 shortly thereafter, with a depth of 6.2 miles (10km).
+The epicentre was reported to be 16 miles south south east of the city of Heraklion.

-It is common, however, for different seismological institutes to provide varying magnitudes for an earthquake in the initial hours and days following an earthquake.

-The EMSC also reported that the epicentre of the quake was 16 miles south south east of Heraklion with a depth of 1.24 miles.

-Eyewitnesses told the EMSC about the quake.
-One person in Mochos, 11 miles from the epicentre, said that it was “really strong with a lot buzzing”.
-One witness in Heraklion reported that a school had to be evacuated as a result of the quake, while a witness in Stalis – 12 miles from the epicentre – said that the quake lasted “several minutes” and reported that the building had been shaking.
+A number of aftershocks have also struck the area, with the strongest one registering a magnitude of 4.6 according to the EMSC.

+Local media in Crete have reported that some old buildings had experienced structural damage, with walls collapsing in villages near the epicentre.

+“We’ll hopefully be allowed back in to hotel if nothing happens in the next 40 minutes.
+It was terrifying.
+Initially there was just a very slight rumble, like waiting for a train underground, but it quickly increased causing the building to shake.

+“Everyone instinctively got under the tables until we were asked to leave the building.
+Some people were visibly shaken - one of the chefs collapsed.
+It was very dramatic.”

-A Briton who had been in Crete for the quake told the EMSC: “Coming from England I have never experienced an earthquake like this .
+Another Briton in Crete told the EMSC: “Coming from England I have never experienced an earthquake like this .
 I was rather scared.
 The building doesn’t seem to have suffered any damage”, adding that there were cracks in the paving.

 Social media users have also been responding to the quake.